Costeer/101st-Wiki-Remade/mmw-content/Resources/sanction-system.md

 - Submit to a tribunal presided over by the esteemed BC-01 "Mind", wherein your actions shall be weighed against the scales of justice, and redemption may be earned.

 ## For High Command and Senior Command
-Senctions in High/Senior Command don't follow the normal point System.
+Sanctions in High/Senior Command don't follow the normal point System.

 **For Senior Command**
 - 3 Strikes and you are relived of your Senior Command duties